platformsh/platformsh-docs/docs/src/overview/yaml/platform-yaml-tags.md

         conf_dir: !archive "solr/conf"
 ```

-In this case, the `mysearch.configuration.conf_dir` value is not the string `solr/conf`, but the contents of the `solr/conf` directory (relative to the `services.yaml` file).
-On Platform.sh, that is used primarily for service definitions in [`services.yaml`](../../add-services/_index.md) to provide a directory of configuration files for the service (such as Solr in this case).
-Platform.sh will use that directive to copy the entire specified directory into our management system so that it can be deployed with the specified service.
+The `!archive` tag means that the value for `conf_dir` isn't the string `solr/conf` but the entire `solr/conf` directory.
+This directory is in the `.platform` directory, since that's where the `services.yaml` file is.
+The `solr/conf` directory is then copied into the Platform.sh management system to use with the service.